prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 #### Step 3: Create and configure MediationNativeAdUnit

-The `MediationNativeAdUnit` is part of the prebid mediation API.
+The `MediationNativeAdUnit` is a part of the prebid mediation API.
 This class is responsible for making a bid request and providing a winning bid and targeting keywords to the adapters.
 Fot the better targetting you should provide additional properties like `conteaxtType` and `placemantType`.

 #### Step 4: Set up assets for bid request